Foot Ulcer Treatment for Non-Diabetic Foot Ulcers - Medication and Side Effects

 It was due to some carelessness during the rainy season while living in a flooded locality many years back that I caught some infection in my feet which fact was not known to me for many months (years) because of my habit of wearing shoes those years.

-Even if I experienced pain, I became habituated to it.
-After many years that those black spots grew into some visible ulcers creating much tension in my daily activities.
+Even if I experienced pain, I became habituated to that pain hoping it will go on its own.
+After many years, those black spots grew into some visible ulcers creating much trouble in my daily activities.

-Only recently that I consulted the Endocrinologist with my problem and that too on the advice of my Cardiologist.
+Only recently, after a long period of hesitation, is that I consulted the Endocrinologist with my problem and that too on the advice of my Cardiologist.

 So, after 3, 4 days, I met the ulcers Doctor and showed him my feet.
 The Doctor, who is an Endocrinologist owning his own Hospital, advised me to go through a minor surgery in both of my legs to get rid of those ulcers permanently.
 He assured me that it requires only a simple operation which takes hardly 5 minutes each foot and with no pain at all as I will be injected with a mild local anesthetic injection.
 So, I made up my mind to go through it and fixed a date for the surgery to one leg for the time being telling him that the other leg will be got done the next month.
 As I have to do all the work at home, I can't afford both legs got operated at the same time and take bed rest for a long duration.
 That is why I got the surgery done for each foot in two different periods.